U.S. Bank Altitude Go card basics

 Annual fee | $0 |

-U.S. Bank Altitude Go Visa Signature Card benefits and perks
+U.S. Bank Altitude® Go Visa Signature® Card benefits

-- Generous welcome offer: Earn 20,000 points after spending $1,000 on purchases in the first 3 months after account opening.
+- Generous welcome offer (for a $0-annual-fee card): Earn 20,000 bonus points when you spend $1,000 in eligible purchases within the first 90 days of account opening.

 - $0 annual fee: The U.S. Bank Altitude Go Visa Signature Card carries a $0 annual fee, so having this card won't cut into the value of the rewards you earn each year.